Preparing Your Car for Transport

 - Top off all car fluids.
 Fill up the oil, power steering, water levels, and transmission fluid.

 - Check your gas tank.
-It would be best to have no more than ¼ of gas left to cut down overall car weight.
+It would be best to have no more than ¼ of gas left to reduce overall car weight.

 - Disable your vehicle alarm.
 If this isn’t possible, give detailed written instructions to the car shipping driver if he has to turn off the alarm during transport.